skip to Main Content

 In theory, you could leave the line of credit untouched for nine years, then take a full advance and have 15 more years to repay those funds.
 Your monthly payment can change, triggered each time you make an advance.

 You’ll pay a variable interest rate based on the Prime Lending Rate.
-With the current economic climate, recently rising interest rates will likely increase your HELOC interest rate.
 But you’re only charged interest on the funds you use.
 And interest rate fluctuations only impact your monthly payment when you make a new advance.

 If you plan to sell your home, you’ll need to have your line of credit paid in full and closed for future advances.